SAT Test Taking Tips and Techniques

 - Think hard about each question before attempting to answer it.

 - Each usage and sentence correction question is based on an individual sentence.
 Each question is designed to test your knowledge of basic sentence structure, grammar, and word choice.
+Make sure to read each question carefully so that you understand what is required before you answer it.

 - Paragraph correction questions are based on two passages.
 There are typically several questions presented for each passage.